 Menopause and hormone therapy have also been a large part of my research activities, and I have been an investigator with several of the large clinical trials on the impact of hormone therapy on symptoms and disease, including the Women’s Health Initiative.
 I assist my faculty with their research projects and love to do multidisciplinary projects that benefit women’s health.
 I have been very impressed with the friendly and collaborative spirit here in Buffalo and Western New York.
 Currently, I am working with several multidisciplinary groups on the medical campus and the community investigating links between the microbiome of the pregnant woman and preterm birth, the effects of air pollution on birth outcomes, and strategies to reduce the incidence of adolescent pregnancy in Erie County.

-As Chair of the Obstetrics and Gynecology Department, I take very seriously my roles as mentor and facilitator.
-I get great pleasure in helping others reach their potential and achieve success in academic medicine, whether they are students, residents in training, or faculty.
-I am very involved with our health care partners at the University at Buffalo and in our community as we focus on improving the quality and safety of women’s health care.
-I have been involved with the American Congress of Obstetrics and Gynecology on the Safe Motherhood Initiative which seeks to lower maternal morbidity and mortality through the prevention and treatment of postpartum hemorrhage, severe hypertension in pregnancy and venous thromboembolic disease.
+I take very seriously my roles as mentor and facilitator.
+My role as Associate Dean for Faculty Affairs will enable me to help others reach their potential and achieve success in academic medicine, whether they are students, residents in training, or faculty.
+I have been involved with the American Congress of Obstetrics and Gynecology on the Safe Motherhood Initiative which seeks to lower maternal morbidity and mortality and now serve as co-chair of the NY State Maternal Mortality Review Board.